Shopping for Vintage and Collectible American Pottery[retrieved from https://www.cajunc.com/art-pottery-shopping]

 Research the Name

 Some pots are marked with logos.
-For those, you'll need a book such as Kovels' New Dictionary of Marks: Pottery and Porcelain, 1850 to the Present to identify the logo.
+For those, you'll need a book such as (affiliate link) Kovels' New Dictionary of Marks: Pottery and Porcelain, 1850 to the Present to identify the logo.

 Some American pottery is unmarked.
 You may be able to identify pots by clay color from an article we wrote years ago, but updated recently.